 (d) the volume of material likely to comprise standard disclosure between the parties; and

 (e) any other matter which the legal representatives may wish to bring to the Court's attention to achieve the efficient management of the case to trial.

 5.18.
-At the initial case management conference in all cases:
+At the initial case management conference:

 (a) the Court will decide a timetable for the pre-trial steps necessary to be taken, which may include the holding of a further case management conference, a progress monitoring hearing and/or a pre-trial review;